 Paying Hemp Dig

-Please bear in mind that HD will not bear any responsibility for in-person transactions, conducted without using our Services.
-In other words, y’all play nice.
+Please bear in mind that HD will not bear any responsibility for transactions.
+In other words, y'all are on your own, play nice.

 Shipping Your Orders

 HD works with the top logistics and shipping companies in the industry.
 When you are ready to close a deal with a buyer and require a quote for shipping, please use our SHIPPING TOOLS under the “Ship Your Product” tab of the Website.
 Once you have finalized the sale and received a quote for shipping the product to the Buyer, you will be required to deposit a down payment of half the total shipping cost.

 You can use the “Contact Vendor” (“CV”) tool on the Website at any time to communicate directly with your buyers or other HD participants.
 CV is also a great way for Buyers to ask you questions about an item or an order.

 CV may not be used for the following activities: